-Jenny Welander Wadström is a Stockholm-based Partner and Head of the firm’s Employment & Benefits practice.
+Jenny Welander Wadström is a Stockholm-based Partner and Head of the Employment and Corporate Investigations & Compliance practices in Sweden.
 She has extensive experience from a broad range of employment and pension law issues including advice relating to mergers and acquisitions as well as restructurings, various general employment law matters, disputes and negotiations.
 In addition to acting as counsel, she also acts as arbitrator.

 Jenny’s previous work experience includes working for another major law firm in Sweden as well as for the Swedish Labour Court and Swedish Match AB.

 Jenny is recognized as one of the leading experts in Sweden within employment law by international legal directories such as Chambers Europe, The Legal 500 and Who’s Who Legal which also ranks her as a Thought Leader in Pensions & Benefits as well as a Global Leader in Labour & Employment (2023).

 Jenny Welander Wadström’s experience includes advising: